MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 Azure Synapse Analytics is an MPP database system that achieves performance and scalability by running in parallel across multiple processing nodes.

-The ideal processing scenario when you're running a SQL query in a multinode environment is to balance the workload so that all the nodes have an equal amount of data to process.
-At the same time, you minimize (or eliminate completely) the amount of data that has to be moved between nodes to satisfy the query.
+The ideal processing scenario for running an SQL query in a multinode environment is to balance the workload and give all nodes an equal amount of data to process.
+This approach also allows you to minimize or eliminate the amount of data that has to be moved between nodes to satisfy the query.

-In typical analytics queries, there are often multiple joins between several tables (for example, between fact tables and dimension tables) as well as aggregations.
-So it can be hard to achieve the ideal scenario.
+It can be challenging to achieve the ideal scenario because there are often aggregations in typical analytics queries and multiple joins between several tables, as between fact and dimension tables.

-One way to influence the processing of queries is to use the distribution options within Azure Synapse Analytics to specify where individual data rows of each table are stored.
-For example, assume that two large tables are often joined on a data column such as `CUSTOMER_ID`.
+One way to influence how queries are processed is to use the distribution options within Azure Synapse Analytics to specify where each table's individual data rows are stored.
+For example, assume that two large tables are joined on the data column, `CUSTOMER_ID`.
 By distributing the two tables through the `CUSTOMER_ID` columns whenever that join is performed, you can ensure that the data from each side of the join will already be co-located on the same processing node.
 This method eliminates the need to move data between nodes.
 The distribution specification for a table is defined in the `CREATE TABLE` statement.

 The following sections describe the available distribution options and recommendations for when to use them.
 It's possible to change the distribution of a table after the initial load, if necessary: re-create the table with the new distribution by using the `CREATE TABLE AS SELECT` statement.